-Nerves are located from the brain all the way to the spinal cord, and work with the body in order to help it send important messages throughout your body.
+Nerves are located throughout the nervous system from the brain all the way to the spinal cord and work with the body in order to help it send important messages throughout your body.
 If you have a pinched nerve, or nerve compression, your body’s way of warning you is by sending pain signals.
 If you have ever experienced a pinched nerve, you know that these are extremely painful.
 For your body to recover properly, it's important that you do not attempt to ignore this pain hoping it will go away.

-If you're experiencing pain from a pinched nerve, a chiropractor may be able to help.
-Read on to learn about pinched nerves, common symptoms associated with them, and what you can do right now to alleviate pain.
+If you're experiencing nerve pain, a chiropractor may be able to help.
+Read on to learn about diagnosing pinched nerves, the common symptoms associated with them, and what you can do right now to alleviate pain.

 What is a Pinched Nerve?